-Useful Tip: If a business uses a commercial finance broker, any funding enquiries the broker makes on the business' behalf may not have a negative impact on their credit rating.
+Useful Tip: If a business uses a commercial finance broker, funding enquiries the broker makes on behalf of the business will have significantly less negative impact on credit rating.

 Step 4: Borrow, seek investors or self-fund?

 If your clients can tick off the above PREP tasks, they'll be able to make an informed decision about whether they need external funding.